Building Apptainer/Singularity containers locally

 $ vagrant halt

-Singularity website offers a host of tutorials on how to use Singularity and how to build containers.
-We will here focus on building an Ubuntu Linux based container, because in our experience most of harder-to-install packages are developed on Ubuntu and thus the easiest to deploy on Ubuntu.
+The Singularity website offers a host of tutorials on how to use Singularity and how to build containers.
+Here, we will focus on building an Ubuntu-based Linux container, because, in our experience, most of the harder-to-install packages are developed on Ubuntu.

-One important detail on deploying locally built container at CHPC machines is to create mount points to CHPC file spaces, so that we can use our home directory and scratch file systems in the container.
-To do that, put the following at the end of the %post section of the bootstrap definiton file:
+When deploying a locally built container on CHPC machines, one important step is to create mount points to CHPC file spaces, enabling us to use our home directory and scratch file systems inside the container.
+To create these mount points, edit the bootstrapped definition file to include the following at the end of the %post section:

 mkdir /uufs /scratch